Wednesday, March 12, 2025

 The experience of the Great Depression (1929-1939) is a serious reminder.
 The 1930 American Smoot-Hawley Act, which raised American import taxes by some 20%, provoked an international trade war.
 Many countries followed the United States in adopting "beggar-thy-neighbor" trade policies.
 World trade contracted and so also did the entire world economy.

 Could a mercantilist trade policy succeed nowadays ?
-In other words, could the net result of such one-sided stimulative policies be expansionary in the U.S., initially, and then be very contradictory later on for the world economy and for US exports?
+In other words, could the net result of such one-sided stimulative policies be expansionary in the U.S., initially, and then be followed by an important contraction later on in the world economy and in US exports?

 4. The errors in Trump's economic reasoning